awissink/wpcpbb/_posts/2021-1-25-social-media-inclusivity.markdown

 - including closed captioning on videos
 - writing hashtags in camelcase
 - using contrasting text colors
+- choosing easy-to-read fonts and make text large enough to be easily read
 - including descriptive image captions

 Little things like this make it so everyone, regardless of ability, can use and enjoy social media!